-Check out a great chicka chicka boom boom summary I found below:
+If you are not super familiar with the story, check out a great chicka chicka boom boom summary of the book and song I found below:

 The 26 letters climb a coconut tree in alphabetical order, until the tree bends so much, causing all 26 letters to fall out of the tree.
 Capital letters (the older relatives of the letters climbing the tree) come to help them.
 Again alphabetically, it describes each letter’s injury, including: